 Step 3- Final Woodwork

 Your pallet is now ready for the outdoors.
-But before you install it, you need to make some adjustments to the structure to support the vases and affix it to the wall.
+But before you install it, you need to make some adjustments to the structure to support the vases and affix them to the wall.

 The first thing you’ll want to do is nail down a board in each division of the palette.
 This will form a ledger where the vases will sit.
 Applying the dirt directly to the ledger is not advisable.
 This is because it does not offer the proper drainage needed for the plants to thrive.
 It can also lead to wood rot, even if properly coated.